-It never hurts to check that first, especially if you are using more than one network at home.
-This applies whether you have a Chromecast dongle or a TV with a built-in Chromecast.
+- First of all, for this to work, you need to ensure that your mobile device and your Chromecast device are on the same Wi-Fi network.
+It never hurts to check that first, primarily if you use more than one network at home.
+This situation applies whether you have a Chromecast dongle or a TV with a built-in Chromecast.

 - First of all, disconnect your Chromecast dongle from your TV so that it’s no longer connected to your phone or tablet.

-After that, access your device’s accessibility settings.
+- After that, access your device’s accessibility settings.
 On both Android and iOS devices, this submenu should contain subtitle settings or caption settings.

 Windows and Mac users can also rejoice.
 If you want to stream Prime Video content to a Chromecast device from your laptop or desktop, you can do that too.

-- Launch the Google Chrome browser.
+- Launch the “Google Chrome browser.”
 Go to the Amazon Prime Video website and log in.

-- Click on the three-dotted line in the upper right corner of your browser interface.
+- Click on the “three-dotted line” in the upper right corner of your browser interface.

-- Select the Cast tab.
+- Select the “Cast” tab.

 Can I download Prime Videos to watch later?

-Download the title you want to watch from the Prime Video app by clicking the download title option from the movies’ detail page.
-To download an episode or entire season of a series click on the download episode option or download the season.
+Download the title you want to watch from the Prime Video app by clicking the download option from the movie’s detail page.
+To download an episode or entire season of a TV show, click on the “Download episode” or “Download the season” option.

 Casting Prime Video isn’t working for me.
 What else can I try?